shallinan1/membership-inference/data/README.md

 python3 -m data.bookMIA.preprocess
 ```

+---

 ### TULU v1
-This is the TULU v1 instruction-following dataset
+This is the TULU v1 instruction-following dataset.

 To download, reformat, and generate the processed dataset, run:
 ```bash